 Friday November 2 - Sunday November 4, 2018

-We are delighted to announce the participation of internationally acclaimed and New York based actor, composer and playwright Danny Ashkenasi.
-Danny will enlighten us about his work on and behind the Big Apple stages as well as his program creating Theatre with children as part of the Metropolitan Opera outreach program.
-You will be able to enjoy a performance of one of Danny's pieces, starring Kelli Estes and Sonja Bruzauskas.
+We are delighted to welcome internationally acclaimed and New York based actor, composer and playwright, Danny Ashkenasi.
+Danny will enlighten us about his work on, and behind, the Big Apple stages, as well as his in-school program of creating original music theater with children.

 Location information below